fbpx

 Is your decluttering task too big?
 Overwhelming?

-If we own a lot of stuff and if most or all areas of our home are cluttered with too many things, the ideal solution would be to conduct a massive decluttering project, clearing up our home completely, and at once.
+If we own a lot of stuff or if many areas of our home are cluttered with too many things, the ideal solution would be to conduct a massive decluttering project, clearing up our home entirely and at once.

 The idea that we have to do it all in one go can become the reason why we don’t start at all!